Can You Use AI As Your Marketer?

 It’s easy to feel like there’s a gold rush and you’re a fool if you don’t start digging.
 But we've been here before.
 This is at least the third time since the 1950s that AI scientists have claimed we are one the cusp of genuine human-like intelligence.

-This article is about how to make good decisions around AI use.
-I’ll answer four questions:
+Rather than writing about what's happening with AI right now, this article is about how to make good decisions around AI use, and I’ll answer these five questions:

 1. Should you use AI?